-This management information circular (the "Circular") is furnished in connection with the solicitation by the management of BELLUS Health Inc. (the "Company") of proxies to be voted at the annual meeting of common shareholders (the "Meeting"), to be held online via live webcast at https://meetnow.global/MMST9PV, on May 11, 2022 at 2:30 p.m., Montréal time, for the purposes set forth in the accompanying notice of the Meeting, and at any adjournment thereof.
-Except as otherwise stated, the information contained in this Circular is given as at March 23, 2022 and reflects the one-for-3.6 consolidation of the Company's common shares (the "Common Shares") effected on August 19, 2019.
+This management information circular (the "Circular") is furnished in connection with the solicitation by the management of BELLUS Health Inc. (the "Company") of proxies to be voted at the annual and special meeting of common shareholders (the "Meeting"), to be held in person at 275 Armand Frappier Blvd., Laval, Québec, H7V 4A7, on May 4, 2023 at 11:30 a.m., Montréal time, for the purposes set forth in the accompanying notice of the Meeting, and at any adjournment thereof.
+Except as otherwise stated, the information contained in this Circular is given as at March 21, 2023.
 All dollar amounts and references to \$ or US\$ are to United States dollars and references to CDN\$ are to Canadian dollars.